Food Animal Drugs

 Xylazine

-If needed, xylazine works well in ruminants.
+If needed, xylazine works well in cattle and goats.
 However, they are very sensitive to the drug and take only 1/10 of the horse dose.
 It is almost impossible to make a horse lie down just with xylazine.
 It is easy to do that in cattle.
 As with horses, butorphanol can potentiate the effects of xylazine in ruminants, prolonging its duration.

 There are times when xylazine is a bad idea: